mcr/notable-tags/draft-bormann-cbor-notable-tags.md

 |         36 | UTF-8 string | MIME message                              |             2.4.4.3 |
 |      55799 | multiple     | Self-describe CBOR                        |               2.4.5 |
 {: #origtags title="Tag numbers defined in RFC 7049"}

+## Tags Related to Those Defined in RFC 7049 {#related-tags}

+Separately registered tags that are directly related to the tags predefined in RFC 7049 include:

+* Tag 63, registered by this document, is a parallel to tag 24, with the single difference that its byte string tag content carries a CBOR Sequence {{-seq}} instead of a single CBOR data items.

+* Tag 257, registered by Peter Occil with a specification in
+  <http://peteroupc.github.io/CBOR/binarymime.html>, is a parallel to
+  tag 36, except that the tag content is a byte string, which therefore can also carry binary MIME messages as per {{-mime}}.

 # Security